The Element Rhodium

 In 1803, William Wallostan and Smithson Tennant were attempting to produce pure platinum for commercial purposes.
 The first step in producing this pure platinum was to dissolve ordinary platinum into an acid mixture called aqua regia.
 This mixture was to dissolve the ordinary platinum and then retain the pure metal in the form of a precipitate, but when Wollaston tried using the aqua regia, he noticed that he couldn’t dissolve all of the ordinary platinum in it – and much of it remained as a black residue.
 From this residue, Tennant was able to isolate a few platinum group-metals (PGM) such as iridium, osmium, and palladium.
 From there, remained a solution called sodium rhodium chloride (Na3RhCl₆), and it contained bright red-crystals.
 It was through this deep-red solution of sodium rhodium chloride, that Wollaston was able to obtain a sample of rhodium from.

-Rhodium – Compounds, Reactions, Synthesis, and Oxidization States
+Rhodium – Compounds, Reactions, Isolation, and Oxidization States

 A few examples of rhodium compounds include sodium rhodium chloride (Na3RhCl₆), dirhodium tetraacetate Rh2(O2CCH3)4 , and rhodium trichloride RhCl3.